 Lacemakers in Australia are served by both the national body, the Australian Lace Guild, and by the relevant state bodies.
 Members joining the national body are also joined with their relevant state body.
 The state bodies organise meetings, workshops, newsletters, demonstrations, displays and other activities for their members.

 The directors of the national body form the National Administrative Committee (NAC) which manages all the affairs of the Guild.
 All NAC roles are voluntary.
-The NAC moves from one state to the next every three years, bringing fresh people with fresh ideas to the committee.

 Some of the NAC’s many responsibilities include: